 It’s surprising how few children are taught the basics on how to stop bleeding, one of the most important aspects of administering first aid in an emergency situation.
 Teach your child the three aspects if they are faced with bleeding; covering the wound with a gauze or cloth, applying direct pressure to stop the blood and not removing the cloth.
 The cloth will help clots in the blood to form, which prevents the flow.

-And once you’ve done all of that, you have well and truly succeeded.
+And once you’ve done all of that, you have well and truly succeeded in teaching them outdoor survival skills.
 You’ll have a baby Bear Grylls on your hands and can feel much more assured when they venture out on great escapes.